aws/aws-cdk-go/awscdk/awsec2/README.md

 })
 ```

+Please note this feature does not support Launch Configurations.

 ## Detailed Monitoring

 The following demonstrates how to enable [Detailed Monitoring](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-cloudwatch-new.html) for an EC2 instance.
 Keep in mind that Detailed Monitoring results in [additional charges](http://aws.amazon.com/cloudwatch/pricing/).